Compiler vs Interpreter

-Compiler and Interpreter are two different ways to execute a program written in a programming or scripting language.
+Compiler and Interpreter are two different ways to translate a program from programming or scripting language to machine language.

 A compiler takes entire program and converts it into object code which is typically stored in a file.
 The object code is also refereed as binary code and can be directly executed by the machine after linking.
 Examples of compiled programming languages are C and C++.

 An Interpreter directly executes instructions written in a programming or scripting language without previously converting them to an object code or machine code.
 Examples of interpreted languages are Perl, Python and Matlab.

 Following are some interesting facts about interpreters and compilers.

 1) Both compilers and interpreters convert source code (text files) into tokens, both may generate a parse tree, and both may generate immediate instructions.
 The basic difference is that a compiler system, including a (built in or separate) linker, generates a stand alone machine code program, while an interpreter system instead performs the actions described by the high level program.